r-huijts/xcode-mcp-server/docs/test-plan.md

 ### CocoaPods Integration

-#### TC-CP-01: Check CocoaPods ⏳
+#### TC-CP-01: Check CocoaPods
 **Prerequisites:**
 - Active project set to PodTestApp

 **Query:**
 ```
-Can you check if this project uses CocoaPods and show me what pods are installed?
+Check if this project uses CocoaPods and show me what pods are installed.
 ```

 **Expected Result:**